ChrKoenig/Big_Data_Ecology/practicals/performance.md

 environments, code interpretation, …) entail performance penalties compared to other programming languages.
 In return, `R` provides one of the most productive and featureful environments for data processing.
-Moreover, we can avoid many of the performance bottlenecks by structuring our code accordingly.
+Luckily, we can avoid many of `R`’s performance bottlenecks by structuring our code accordingly.

 Let’s implement a set of functions that calculate the row sums of a matrix.
-We will start with the most idiomatic and efficient solution and make it gradually worse by replacing built-in functions with self-written ones, adding loops, and modifying/growing objects in each iteration.
+We will start with the most idiomatic and efficient solution and make it gradually ‘worse’ by replacing built-in functions with self-written ones, adding loops, and modifying/growing objects in each iteration.